asg017/dataflow/README.md

 password = Secret("PASSWORD");
 ```

-One key difference here: a `Secret("key")` call returns a Promise, not the secret directly.
+One key difference here from observablehq Secrets: a `Secret("key")` call returns a Promise, not the secret directly.

 ### Custom Standard Libraries